-Slide 8: What GSE Does Today - Part II.
+What GSE Does Today - Part II.
 Protecting, Preventing Harm

-•The GSE Profession protects health and ensures safety, at home and abroad. •In health:

-- Genomics England, owned by the Department of Health, is creating a new genomic medicine service within the NHS, collecting the genomic data related to rare or highly infectious diseases and cancers from 100,000 patients and their relatives.
+- The GSE profession protects health and ensures safety, at home and abroad. - In health: - Genomics England, owned by the Department of Health, is creating a new genomic medicine service within the NHS, collecting the genomic data related to rare or highly infectious diseases and cancers from 100,000 patients and their relatives.
 This data will make a vital contribution to the fight against such diseases in the future. - During the recent Ebola outbreak in Western Africa, UK Government scientists were at the forefront of the international cross-government response.
-With HSE coordinating the establishment of Ebola Treatment Centres and HSE & PHE staff travelling to affected areas of Sierra Leone to deliver on the ground assistance.
-Together they speeded up diagnoses and tested up to 250 samples per day.
-More widely, the UK government has funded vaccine trials and research into Ebola to ensure lessons are carried forward to events such as the recent Zika outbreak. - •We investigate when things go wrong: - Following the accident to a BA Boeing 777, which landed short at Heathrow in 2008, engineering and operations investigators from the Air Accidents Investigation Branch investigated, forming the nucleus of a team involving many government and industry engineers and scientists that crossed disciplines, jurisdictions and national boundaries.
+The Defence Science Technology Laboratory (Dstl) provided scientific analysis to help optimise some aspects of the response.
+HSE coordinated the establishment of Ebola Treatment Centres.
+HSE, PHE and Dstl staff travelled to affected areas of Sierra Leone to deliver on the ground assistance.
+Together they speeded up diagnoses and resulting in up to 250 samples per day.
+More widely, the UK Government has funded vaccine trials and research into Ebola to ensure lessons are carried forward to events such as the recent Zika outbreak.

+- We investigate when things go wrong: - Following the accident to a BA Boeing 777, which landed short at Heathrow in 2008, engineering and operations investigators from the Air Accidents Investigation Branch investigated, forming the nucleus of a team involving many government and industry engineers and scientists that crossed disciplines, jurisdictions and national boundaries.
 They discovered the potential for ice build-up in aircraft fuel systems that can lead to blockage of engine fuel supplies in flight.
-Recommendations led to changes in system design, testing and certification for all aircraft.

-At HSE, staff with knowledge and expertise which spans multiple technological disciplines, undertake complicated investigative work into industrial accidents, such as the tragic explosion at Bosley Wood Flour mill in 2015 or the horrific crash on the Alton Towers "Smiler" ride in the same year.
+Recommendations led to changes in system design, testing and certification for all aircraft. - At HSE, staff with knowledge and expertise which spans multiple technological disciplines, undertake complicated investigative work into industrial accidents, such as the tragic explosion at Bosley Wood Flour mill in 2015 or the horrific crash on the Alton Towers "Smiler" ride in the same year.